 All used vehicles and equipment will be examined for the presence of quarantine materials.
 This includes the inspection of all internal and external surfaces and spaces, to check for soil, plant material, insects or other contamination.

-Vehicles and machinery(external link) — Ministry for Primary Industries
+Importing vehicles, machinery, and parts(external link) — Ministry for Primary Industries

 Importers can access up-to-date vehicle status, inspection, processing and clearance information through the MPI vehicle tracking website.